Helooeverybody/HUST-NLP-Medical-MultiDocument-Summarization-/README.md

 # Abstractive Long Multi-Document Summarization
 Data is available at: [data](https://github.com/allenai/mslr-shared-task)

-To run the code, please download the checkpoint files at here, and run notebook inference_test_output
+To run the code, please download the checkpoint files at, and put it folder model, and run notebook inference_test_output

 Group 1 members: